AdrianC2000/InvoiceScannerApp/README.md

 # InvoiceScanner

 ## 1. Introduction
 InvoiceScanner is a complex tool that automatically scans given invoice document and extracts crucial data from it.
 After extraction, user can modify the data (introduce corrections) or set some configurable parameters in the configuration panel in order to customize the output.
-What is more, application supports sending the data to the specified endpoint (e.g. to the application that serves as a tax settlement tool).
-Those features make InvoiceScanner a perfect tool for people who are fed up with a tedious job of rewriting invoices manually and placing the data into the system. <br>
+Moreover, the application supports sending the data to the specified endpoint (e.g. to the application that serves as a tax settlement tool).
+Those features make InvoiceScanner a perfect tool for people who are fed up with the tedious job of rewriting invoices manually and placing the data into the system. <br>
 Application implementation was the subject of an engineering thesis defended in January 2023 at the AGH University of Science and Technology in Kraków.

 ## 2. Functionalities